Latest NewsTweets by @Westonprimary

 Children are not allowed to carry or use mobile phones once inside the school grounds or building.

-Please speak to Mrs Cheryl Jones in our school office.
+Please speak to Mrs Tracey Catlin in our school office.
 We hold branded items in school and 'plain' items can be purchased from any store.

 If it snows please look at our Twitter feed on the home page of this website.
 In the event of snow it will be updated at 7am each day.